 Cobus du Toit

 In addition to being the principal flute for the Boulder Chamber Orchestra, Cobus is also the flutist for the Antero Winds, a professional woodwind quintet that has been prizewinners at both the Plowman and Fischoff chamber music competitions.
-Cobus self-produced two recordings available through online platforms: Tríptico with classical guitarist Patrick Sutton and Mythavian with pianist Doreen Lee.
+Cobus can be heard on Naxos records featuring the complete recording of Jacques Castérède’s flute oeuvre in addition to two self-produced recordings available through online platforms: Tríptico with classical guitarist Patrick Sutton and Mythavian with pianist Doreen Lee.

 Cobus received his Master of Music and Doctor of Musical Arts from the University of Colorado at Boulder and a Bachelor of Music from the University of Pretoria.
 His principal teachers include John Hinch and Christina Jennings.
 Cobus is a Wm.
 S. Haynes artist.